gdagley/gdagley.github.com/resume/Geoffrey_Dagley_Resume.md

 ### *Director, Software Engineering*, [Capital One](http://www.capitalone.com) (2022-02 — Present)

-  - Remotely managed 5 teams building and growing the Capital One Leads Navigator and Showroom products
+  - Remotely managed multiple teams building and growing the Capital One Leads Navigator and Showroom products
   - Developed self sufficient teams delivering new features, while keeping software and infrastructure up to Capital One's high standards
+  - Worked closely with product partners to define and prioritize product and technical initiatives
+  - Actively involved in the technical interviewing process, both as an interviewer and as a mentor to new interviewers

 ### *Sr Manager, Software Engineering*, [Capital One](http://www.capitalone.com) (2020-02 — 2022-02)